gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 - This project is to provide a new project starter using MongoDB, Expressjs, Reduxjs and Mithriljs.

-- This project also demonstrate the server-side rendering ( aka universal ) of Single Page Application using mithril.
+- This project is also to demonstrate the server-side rendering ( aka universal ) of Single Page Application using mithril.

-- Client-side views are used as it is for Server-side rendering.

 - Client and Server folder structures are kept as same for easy development and maintenance.

-- Each page is made to exist in each folder for consistency and future expansion.
+- Each related files contains in each folder for easy maintenance and future expansion.

 - Site folder is separately provided for customization and easy upgrade of this project.